r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

-Check results using R-devel on an arm66 ('M1 Pro') Mac running macOS 26.3 'Tahoe' with Xcode/CLT 26.3RC (hence Apple clang 17) and the build of gfortran (a fork of 14.2) from https://github.com/R-macos/gcc-14-branch/releases)
+Check results using R-devel on an arm64 ('M1 Pro') Mac running macOS 26.3 'Tahoe' with Xcode/CLT 26.4 beta 2 (hence Apple clang 21) and the build of gfortran (a fork of 14.2) from https://github.com/R-macos/gcc-14-branch/releases)

+[According to https://en.wikipedia.org/wiki/Xcode that version of Apple clang corresponds to LLVM clang 21.1.6.]

 Timezone Europe/London
 Locale en_GB.UTF-8, LC_COLLATE=C